Speedy Ortiz: Foil Deer (2015–2017)

-Twerp Verse (2018–present)
+Twerp Verse, line-up changes and Rabbit Rabbit (2018–present)

-On February 21, 2018, the band released the lead single "Lucky 88" from their third album, ‘Twerp Verse’, set to be released on April 27.
-Recorded at Silent Barn and mixed by Mike Mogis, the album is actually the band's second attempt at a new record as a previous attempt was scrapped following the election.
-Dupuis said that "The songs on the [scrapped] album that were strictly personal or lovey dovey just didn’t mean anything to me anymore".
-Twerp Verse is also the first album to feature the Philadelphia guitarist Andy Molholt of Laser Background.
+On February 21, 2018, the band released the lead single "Lucky 88" from their third album Twerp Verse, which was released on April 27.
+Recorded at Silent Barn and mixed by Mike Mogis, the album was actually the band's second attempt at a new record as a previous attempt was scrapped following the 2016 United States presidential election.
+Dupuis said that "The songs on the [scrapped] album that were strictly personal or lovey dovey just didn't mean anything to me anymore".
+Twerp Verse was also the first album to feature rhythm guitarist Andy Molholt, formerly of Laser Background.

 “Lean In When I Suffer", the second single from the album, was released on March 21, 2018, accompanied by a video premiered by The Fader.
 "Villain", the third single from the album, was released on April 11, 2018.
+Ferm left the band shortly after Twerp Verse's release, and was replaced by Audrey Zee Whitesides (formerly of Worriers).
+Falcone departed the band in 2019, with former Allison Crutchfield drummer Joey Doubek taking his place.

-As of 2022, the band consists of Dupuis, Audrey Zee Whitesides, Andy Molholt, and Joey Doubek.
+On April 12, 2023, the band released a new single entitled "Scabs".
+On June 1, 2023, the band shared details of their fourth studio album Rabbit Rabbit, set for release on Dupuis' own label Wax Nine on September 1, 2023.
+To coincide with the announcement, the band shared a second single from the album entitled "You S02".